golota60/fixelart/README.md

 where

-- `strategy` is one of the strategies(TODO: list all the strategies)
+- `strategy` is one of the strategies
 - `path_to_image` is the path to the source image
 - `pixel_width` and `pixel_height` are values that indicate how much actual pixels are used in creating a pixel in output pixelart. e.g. if your source image is 1024x1024 and `pixel_width` and `pixel_height` are `4`, then the output image is going to be a 256-bit pixelart image.